plone/mockup-training/install.rst

 - ``vagrant up``

-    This command start the virtual environment.
+    This command will start the virtual environment.
 When running it for the first time it will install and configure all needed packages.
 NOTE: Some of the output will be in red, this is normal.

 - ``vagrant reload``

-    This command will make the virtual environment to restart.
+    This command will make the virtual environment restart.
 You need to do this the first time

 - ``vagrant ssh``